 Email is still one of the most popular ways for hackers to penetrate your security, because all it takes is one email on one employee’s system compelling them to open an attachment or click on a link to create a breach that will affect your entire IT infrastructure.
 People will always be the weakest link in security.
 Sender policy framework protocols, hosted email exchange services, and ongoing employee training are all essential.
 Download our email security guide to help your employees think before they click.

 Every device that touches your network needs to be secure, whether it’s an employee-owned cell phone, vendor equipment, or a field tech’s laptop.
 It is crucial to identify every remote device that might potentially connect to your network; have a way to both detect that connection, protect that connection, and eliminate the connection if needed.
+Endpoint security is the solution.

 Enterprise threat detection uses predictive analytics on a powerful and global scale to recognize and block threats before they happen.
 Rather than relying on end users to determine the safety of a file or a site, it uses intelligence to stop threats by preventing malware-infected devices from connecting and by blocking phishing sites.